aiven/aiven-docs/docs/products/kafka/howto/connect-with-go.md

         1. Select **SASL** as the **Authentication Method**
         2. Next to *CA Certificate*, click **Download** and save the `ca.pem` file
-        3. Note the *Password* required for the SASL, we\'ll need it for authentication
+        3. Note the *Password* required for the SASL, we'll need it for authentication
 -   Created the keystore `client.keystore.p12` and truststore `client.truststore.jks` by following